muquit/privategpt/README.md

 *
 * etc...

-You're welcome to contrinute to any of these.
+You're welcome to contribute to any of these.

 # License